Anxiety

 Sarah, 34, had tried three SSRIs and was considering gabapentin when she came to my practice.
 Her previous providers had focused only on her anxiety—but her lab work told a different story: ferritin of 28 ng/mL and vitamin D of 19 ng/mL.

-This is what comprehensive evaluation looks like.
+This is what real evaluation looks like.

 If you've tried multiple medications without sustained improvement, it's time for a thorough medical investigation.